Home Disaster Recovery Gallery Development Contact Us

 His background as an insurance agent and adjuster for large losses, has given him a unique perspective on the devastating impact of hurricanes.
 He is committed to helping people reinforce their plants, businesses and homes to withstand the impact of hurricanes, and outfit them with energy independence so they are not waiting weeks to months to have their power restored, and get their lives back to normal.
 Sinclair has made his business focus helping hurricane survivors get back on their feet quickly from Pensacola to Naples.

 Sinclair holds a number of certifications including Haag Certified Commercial Roofing Inspector (201903521) and Xactimate Level 2/Proficiency.
 Xactimate is the estimating program used by 85% of the insurance companies (wind, P&C) and their adjusters.
+In addition to holding a Florida General Contractor's (unlimited) license, he is also a Florida Certified Roofing Contractor.
 For a full list of certifications, licenses and other information, go to www.DanSinclair.com

 Mike Affendakes is a born and raised Florida boy.
 Growing up in Florida he has seen his share of construction.
 He has been helping people rebuild their homes after devastation since 2005 with hurricane Katrina.
 He learned his love for the business and enjoyed the process of helping people who did not know the process for rebuilding.
 Mike learned construction first hand from his step-father growing up who was a General Contractor.
 Mike’s meticulous nature helps make the construction process a breeze.
 His gift for working with numbers helps the budget and efficiency of time.